deltaquebec/dquigley.dev/about.md

 <img src="/images/euler.jpg" alt="Profile Picture" style="float: left; margin-right: 20px; width: 180px;">

 Born and raised in Milwaukee, Wisconsin, I have deep Midwestern roots (and the accent to match).
-I studied [physics](https://www.physics.wisc.edu/), [astronomy](https://www.astro.wisc.edu/), [mathematics](https://math.wisc.edu/), [linguistics](https://langsci.wisc.edu/), and [anthropology](https://www.anthropology.wisc.edu/) at [UW-Madison](https://www.wisc.edu/) for my undergraduate years, and I lived in the Netherlands during my Master's certificate at [Universiteit Utrecht](https://www.uu.nl/).
+I studied [physics](https://www.physics.wisc.edu/), [astronomy](https://www.astro.wisc.edu/), [mathematics](https://math.wisc.edu/), [linguistics](https://langsci.wisc.edu/), and [anthropology](https://www.anthropology.wisc.edu/) at [UW-Madison](https://www.wisc.edu/), for which I set a record for the number of majors.
+I lived in the Netherlands during my Master's certificate at [Universiteit Utrecht](https://www.uu.nl/).
 I am now again home in Milwaukee for my PhD at [UW-Milwaukee](https://uwm.edu/).

 I am a cinéaste, and contend that were things different, I might have become a filmmaker.
 I enjoy collecting books as much as reading them, and attempt science fiction and fantasy creative writing every now and again.
 Much of my time is spent in a bookstore, a café, or a bookstore café.